-Because of the key role solicitors play in facilitating transactions, you may:
+Because of the key role solicitors play in facilitating transactions, you may be targeted by criminals and need to respond to law enforcement investigations.

-Our anti-money laundering (AML) guidance has received the approval of HM Treasury and takes into account the changes introduced by the Money Laundering Regulations 2017.
+The anti-money laundering (AML) guidance for the legal sector is approved by HM Treasury and takes into account the changes introduced by the Money Laundering Regulations 2017.

 We’ve also published a summary of changes to the regulations to help firms comply with the new requirements of the EU’s 5th Money Laundering Directive.
 This came into force on 10 January 2020.